-a. each classroom course is expected to enroll a range of ten to 25 students, but variations may occur depending upon the course level, discipline, program development plans, and needs of the students;
+- a. each classroom course is expected to enroll a range of ten to 25 students, but variations may occur depending upon the course level, discipline, program development plans, and needs of the students; - b. for supervision of teacher interns at the graduate level to constitute a 'course' for workload purposes, the norm ranges from four to six students depending upon the circumstances of the teaching placements;

-- b. for supervision of teacher interns at the graduate level to constitute a 'course' for workload purposes, the norm ranges from four to six students depending upon the circumstances of the teaching placements; - c. for supervision of internships, service learning experiences, senior colloquia and senior assessment projects at the undergraduate level, the norm is eight students; - d. for direction of masters' theses, the norm is five students; - e. advising caseloads are expected to range from 10 to 25 students, with variations and exemptions possible according to the talents of the faculty member, needs of the students and needs of the university.
+- c. for supervision of internships, service learning experiences, senior colloquia and senior assessment projects at the undergraduate level, the norm is eight students; - d. for direction of masters' theses, the norm is five students; - e. advising case loads are expected to range from 10 to 25 students, with variations and exemptions possible according to the talents of the faculty member, needs of the students and needs of the College.

 Exceptions to these norms for enrollment in determining faculty workload may be made for good cause, including such reasons as requirements of major programs and the realities of major enrollments; experimental courses and programs; and the need to ensure student progress toward degree completion.
-The program chairs, deans and provost should consult on the need for exceptions as part of the review of course enrollments after each semester's registration period.
+The program chairs, division chairs, deans and academic vice president should consult on the need for exceptions as part of the review of course enrollments after each semester's registration period.

-Additional guidelines for the application of this norm for purposes of course scheduling and course cancellation will issue annually from the Office of the Provost, in consultation with the program chairs and deans, and these guidelines will include provisions for annual review of total enrollments by faculty member and by program in order to adjust the application of the norms in a manner that is responsive to the particular needs of each program.
+Additional guidelines for the application of this norm for purposes of course scheduling and course cancellation will issue annually from the Office of the Academic Vice President, in consultation with the program and division chairs, and these guidelines will include provisions for annual review of total enrollments by faculty member and by program in order to adjust the application of the norms in a manner that is responsive to the particular needs of each program.